Explosion at a Pennsylvania nursing home kills at least 2, governor says

 “I thought an airplane or something came and fell on my house,” Tye said.

-The 174-bed nursing home is about 20 miles (32 kilometers) northeast of Philadelphia.
-Its owner, Saber Healthcare Group, said it was working with local emergency authorities.
-The facility had been known until recently as Silver Lake Healthcare Center.
+The 174-bed nursing home is about 20 miles northeast of Philadelphia.
+It is newly affiliated with Saber Healthcare Group and had been known until recently as Silver Lake Healthcare Center.

+In a statement, Saber called the explosion “devastating.”
+It said facility personnel had promptly reported a gas smell to PECO before the explosion and that it was working with authorities to ensure the safety and well-being of staff, residents and the community.

 The latest state inspection report for the facility was in October and the Pennsylvania Department of Health found that it was not in compliance with several state regulations.